Mystics Take Game 1 Opener Against Aces

 The Mystics who are favorites, having finished as the top seed in the WNBA after a 26-8 regular season, brushed off the rust after their week-long hiatus.

-Mystics forward Emma Meesseman led the team with a playoff career-high 27 points on 12-18) from the field and 2-4 from 3-point range to go along with 10 rebounds, registering her second career postseason double-double.
+Mystics forward Emma Meesseman led the team with a playoff career-high 27 points on 12-for-18 shooting from the field and 2-for-4 from 3-point range to go along with 10 rebounds, registering her second career postseason double-double.
 Meesseman’s 12 field goals made set a new Mystics playoff record.

-The Mystics will take the floor once again against the Aces in Game 2 of a best of 5 series on Thursday night.
+Washington will take the floor once again against Las Vegas in Game 2 of a best-of-5 series on Thursday night.

 Comments